Abby-Dave/Sales-Data/README.md

 - Number of state with the highest number?
 - What is the most common customer segments?
 - Number of sales by Ship Mode?
+- What is the highest average discount by product category?